-NOTES: Bubble sizes represent the share of PTAC members voting for each score.
+NOTES: Bubble sizes represent the share of Committee members voting for each score.
 Number of voters is shown after the proposal submitter name.
-Number of voters varies according to the number of PTAC members present and the number of PTAC members recusing themselves due to conflicts.
+Number of voters varies according to the number of Committee members present and the number of Committee members recusing themselves due to conflicts.
 Within each overall recommendation group, proposals are sorted alphabetically.

-Variations in Voting for Proposed Models Recommended for Further Development and

-Implementation, Testing, or Limited-Scale Testing.
-Proposed models recommended for further development and implementation, testing, or limited-scale testing were more likely than others to have greater variation among PTAC members in their scores for the three priority criteria; see Exhibit 9 above.
-Overall, Committee members found that all of the proposed models recommended for further development and implementation, testing, or limited scale-testing met the scope criterion; nine of eleven met the quality and cost criterion; and six of eleven met the payment methodology criterion.
-However, for six of the proposed models, one-third or more of PTAC voting members indicated that the proposed model did not meet the payment methodology criterion (Exhibit 11), even though one of these proposed models was ultimately scored as meeting that criterion.
-Additionally, for two of the proposed models, there were differences among PTAC members about whether the proposed model met any of the priority criteria, including:
+Variations in Voting for Proposed Models Recommended for Further Development and Implementation, Testing, or Limited-Scale Testing.
+Proposed models recommended for further development and implementation, testing, or limited-scale testing were more likely than others to have greater variation among Committee members in their scores for the three priority criteria; see Exhibit 9 above.
+Overall, Committee members found that all proposed models recommended for further development and implementation, testing, or limited-scale testing met the scope criterion; ten of twelve met the quality and cost criterion; and seven of twelve met the payment methodology criterion.
+However, for six of the proposed models, one-third or more of PTAC voting members found that the proposed model did not meet the payment methodology criterion (Exhibit 11).
+Only one of these proposed models (ACEP) was found to meet the payment methodology criterion by the full Committee.
+In that instance, two-thirds of the Committee members found the proposal met the criterion, compared to one-third who found it did not meet the criterion.
+Additionally, for two of the proposed models, there were differences among Committee members about whether the proposed model met any of the priority criteria, including:

-- IGG/SonarMD: One member found that the proposal did not meet the scope criterion, while two members found that it deserved priority consideration.
-Three members indicated that the proposal did not meet the quality and cost criterion, while two members indicated that it deserved priority consideration.
-Six members voted that the proposal did not meet the payment methodology criterion, while four members voted that it deserved priority consideration. - UChicago: Three PTAC members found that the proposal did not meet the scope criterion, while one member voted for priority consideration.
-Three members indicated that the proposal did not meet the quality and cost criterion, while two members voted that it deserved priority consideration.
-Seven members indicated the proposal did not meet the payment methodology criterion, while one voted it deserved priority consideration.
+- IGG/SonarMD: One member found that the proposal did not meet the scope criterion, while two members found that it deserved priority consideration for this criterion.
+Three members found that the proposal did not meet the quality and cost criterion, while two members found that it deserved priority consideration for this criterion.
+Six members voted that the proposal did not meet the payment methodology criterion, while four members voted that it deserved priority consideration. - UChicago: Three Committee members found that the proposal did not meet the scope criterion, while one member voted for priority consideration.
+Three members found that the proposal did not meet the quality and cost criterion, while two members voted that it deserved priority consideration.
+Seven members found the proposal did not meet the payment methodology criterion, while one voted it deserved priority consideration.

 See Exhibit 11 for summaries of PTAC voting patterns for proposed models recommended for further development and implementation, testing, or limited-scale testing.
-Among the eight proposals recommended for limited-scale testing, there were also differences among PTAC members on scores for the seven non-priority criteria (see Appendix Exhibit 2).
-In particular, PTAC members varied in their scores for the value over volume, integration and care coordination, and patient safety criteria.
+Among the eight proposals recommended for limited-scale testing, there were also differences among Committee members on scores for the seven non-priority criteria (see Appendix Exhibit 2).
+In particular, Committee members varied in their scores for the value over volume, integration and care coordination, and patient safety criteria.

-Exhibit 11: PTAC Voting on Priority Criteria: Models Recommended for Further Development and Implementation and Models Recommended for Limited-Scale Testing
+Exhibit 11: PTAC Voting on Priority Criteria: Proposed Models Recommended for Further Development and Implementation and Proposed Models Recommended for Limited-Scale Testing

-NOTES: Bubble sizes represent the share of PTAC members voting for each score.
+NOTES: Bubble sizes represent the share of Committee members voting for each score.
 Number of voters is shown after the proposal submitter name.
-Number of voters varies according to the number of PTAC members present and the number of PTAC members recusing themselves due to conflicts.
+Number of voters varies according to the number of Committee members present and the number of Committee members recusing themselves due to conflicts.
 Within each overall recommendation group, proposals are sorted alphabetically.
-PTAC deliberated on three proposed models (Hopkins/Stanford, IOBS, and UNMHSC) under a new voting approach that was approved in September 2018.
+PTAC deliberated on 10 proposed models (Dialyze Direct, Hopkins/Stanford, IOBS, Seha, UNMHSC, Upstream, ACAAI, ACP-NCQA, ASCO, and UMass under a new voting approach that was approved in September 2018.